web4hangzai/web4hangzai.github.io/_pages/about.md

 # Projects

----

-### A coded visual evoked potential stimuli presentation for brain-computer interfaces | Python, Psychotoolbox, Psychopy, BCI2000, C#, CMake
+### A coded visual evoked potential stimuli presentation for brain-computer interfaces | Python, Psychotoolbox, Psychopy, BCI2000, C#, CMake (Oct.
+2021 - June 2022)

 • As for our Approach, evaluate Chinese, English, Japanese and numbers parameters and methods to develop the primary brain-computer interfaces in the visual studio of C# language.
 • Then, MATLAB psychtoolbox with m-sequences components setups to assess their coded visual evoked potential performance and identify the best configurations.